Summer War: Result

-After the Summer War, the Wehrmacht troops entered the Soviet Union via the Baltics and conscripted Estonians to be part of the 20th Waffen Grenadier Division of the SS, the 15th Waffen Grenadier Division of the SS, and the 19th Waffen Grenadier Division of the SS.
+After the Summer War, the Wehrmacht troops entered the Soviet Union via the Baltics and began recruiting local residents into security units for service in the Army Group North Rear Area starting in summer of 1941.
+Later in the war, Baltic nationals were conscripted into the 20th Waffen Grenadier Division of the SS, the 15th Waffen Grenadier Division of the SS, and the 19th Waffen Grenadier Division of the SS.